 The board of directors believes that the effective use of equity-based long-term incentive compensation is critical to its ability to attract and retain highly qualified persons to serve as officers, non-employee directors and key employees and to promote greater ownership in the Company by such individuals to align their interests more closely with the interests of the Company's shareholders.
 The Company's current long-term incentive plan will terminate as of May 24, 2024.
-The board of directors is seeking shareholder approval of the Zumiez Inc. 2023 Equity Incentive Plan (the "2023 Equity Incentive Plan") so that the Company can continue to offer appropriate equity-based incentives to its employees.
-The board of directors approved the 2023 Equity Incentive Plan on March 8, 2023, subject to shareholder approval at the annual meeting.
+The board of directors is seeking shareholder approval of the Zumiez Inc. 2023 Equity Incentive Plan (the "2023 Equity Incentive Plan on March 8, 2023, subject to shareholder approval at the annual meeting.